 At Juilliard, the Scholarship Committee evaluates your eligibility for a music scholarship once you've been admitted to the school.
 Your eligibility depends on a combination of your financial need and your musical promise.
 With regard to financial need, the committee looks at information from your FAFSA (Free Application for Federal Student Aid) as well as unique circumstances particular to your situation.
 With regard to musical promise, the committee looks at your entrance audition and academic potential.
 Scholarships are renewable each year as long as you reapply in a timely fashion and maintain satisfactory progress with regard to your studies.

 Berklee College of Music

 Berklee offers a variety of merit-based scholarships.
-When students are admitted, they're automatically put into consideration for most of the scholarships on the basis of their auditions and their interviews, except for the Writing and Composition Scholarship, for which students submit original compositions for consideration.
+When students are admitted, they're automatically put into consideration for most of the scholarships on the basis of their auditions and their interviews.
 Most Berklee scholarships pay partial tuition, but the Presidential Scholarship, a prestigious award given to only seven entering students, covers many of the major costs of attending the college, including tuition, housing, and a laptop computer.

 San Francisco Conservatory of Music

 At the San Francisco Conservatory of Music, scholarships are awarded to students on the basis of musical merit, financial need, and the particular musical needs of the conservatory.
 To be eligible for scholarships at the San Francisco Conservatory of Music, you need to be a full-time student.
 You remain eligible for your scholarship for the duration of the four years you will take to earn an undergraduate degree, but if you require an extra year to finish your degree, you must contact the Scholarship Committee.
 For need-based scholarships, you must submit the FAFSA, but for merit-based scholarships, all you need to do is to fill out SFCM's Scholarship and Financial Aid Application.